playmaker3/project-alicization/README.md

 They grew up in a village called Rurid.
 And when they met each other, the three people traveled with each other.
 One day they went to one mountain to find the ice to freeze the lunch box, where they found a blue rose sword and went out of the cave to take the sword.
-When the road went wrong, Seth entered the dark land of the Dark Territory, As Dark Knight wounds and falls down during the Dark Knight fight, Alice is taken to a central city central cathedral by a matchmaker who has fought over the Dark Territory lands and tries to help him out of the taboo list.
-Later, Kirito and eugeo go to Central Cathedral to reclaim Alice.
+But they wrongly list the way, and entered the Dark Territory of the dark land.
+They witnessed Knight and Dark Knight fighting there, and as dark knight lost in battle collapsed, Alice was taken to the central city central cathedral by the Knight the following day for trying to help him and breaking the taboo list across the Dark Territory.
+Six years later, Kirito and eugeo adventure into the central city of Central Cathedral to reclaim Alice.